-This adventurous expedition to attempt the summit of Broad Peak (8,051m) in the Karakoram follows on from the climb of Gasherbrum 2 (8,035m), the world's 13th highest mountain.
+This adventurous expedition in the Karakoram aims to attempt Gasherbrum 2 (8,035m), the world's 13th highest mountain.

-The colossal pyramids of G2 and Broad Peak lie at the head of the Baltoro Glacier, amongst well-known mountains such as K2, Gasherbrum 4 and Hidden Peak.
+The colossal pyramid of G2 lies at the head of the Baltoro Glacier, amongst well-known mountains such as K2, Gasherbrum 4 and Hidden Peak.
+First climbed in 1956, the 'shining mountain' is generally considered the easiest of Pakistan's Karakoram 8,000m peaks.